iamrazes/elibrary/README.md

 ## About eLibrary

-eLibrary is a digitalize library, whose it function similar to normal library which is is a collection of materials, books or media that are easily accessible for use and not just for display purposes.
+eLibrary is a website-based information system that aims for digitizing physical library with uses like adding or removing books, giving information and availability, and giving easy access towards library itself.

 ## Installation Guide